Please use these details for all enquiries for any European Wicked depot as we deal with all reservations and enquiries at the same central location.

 Here at Wicked Europe we calculate our hires per calendar day.
 So each day is counted as one, irrespective of what time you pick up/return the van.

-Wicked Europe currently has a fleet made up of Toyotas.
-We have a few different models which include Estimas, Town Ace Noahs and Hiace Regius vans.
-All of our Multi Seater and Safari vans are currently the Hiace Regius model.
-Our 2 seaters are a mixture of the Townace Noahs and Estimas but are set up exactly the same on the inside and have the same amount of space.
-Our only distinction is between the different styles of van - the 2 seater, the Safari and the Multi Seater.
-We also have Toyota Auris cars which we call the Mini Camper.
+Wicked Europe currently has a fleet made up of mostly Toyotas.
+We have a few different models which include Town Ace Noahs, Voxys and Hiace Regius vans.
+Our Fantastic 5-Seater vans are currently the Toyota Hiace Regius model (RHD) and the Chevrolet Astro (LHD).
+Our 2 seaters are a mixture of the Noahs and Voxys but are set up exactly the same on the inside and have the same amount of space.
+Our only distinction is between the different styles of van - the 2 seater and the Fantastic.
+Our Iconic 2 seater is a right hand drive as is the RHD Fantastic Camper.
+We also have a left hand drive Fantastic van category and a Premium 2 seater (Nissan NV200), which is left hand drive.

-Our European fleet currently has 4 different vehicles available: 2 Seaters, Mini Campers, Safari Campers and Multi Seaters.
+Our European fleet currently has 5 different vehicles available: Iconic 2 Seaters, Premium 2 seaters, RHD Fantastic Campers and LHD Fantastic campers.
 The 2 Seaters have just 2 seats in them and a large bed/convertible seating area in the back [Note that the 2 seaters can only legally fit 2 people].
-The Multi Seater has 5 seats in it, a large bed for 3 people in the back (which also converts into a convertible seating/table arrangement) plus a two man tent to use outside.
-The Safari camper is a similar van to the Multi, you can sleep inside of it and convert the bed into seating - however, this van also has a rooftop tent which is large and comfy so you can split your sleeping areas in a large group or, for the ultimate luxury if there's 2 of you, you can use the rooftop for sleeping and the downstairs for sitting/eating/chillaxing.
-For Summer 2014 we will be converting all multi seaters into Safaris as they are exactly the same inside but the tent arrangement differs.
-All 3 types of van have a fully equipped kitchen in the back that contains a sink and tap, gas stove (and one full gas cannister), cool box/esky, plates/dishes/mugs/cutlery for 2 or 5, pots and pans, plus an outside table and chairs for eating al fresco in the European sunshine!
-The mini camper is a new fab car which is uber fuel efficent and seats up to 5.
-It comes with a rooftop tent for up to 3 to sleep in plus some kitchen gear in the boot for you to use to picnic along the way.
+The Fantastic camper has a double bed inside that converts into seating and also has a rooftop tent which is large and comfy so you can split your sleeping areas in a large group or, for the ultimate luxury if there's 2 of you, you can use the rooftop for sleeping and the downstairs for sitting/eating/chillaxing.
+All types of van have a fully equipped kitchen in the back that contains a sink and tap, gas stove (and one full gas cannister), cool box/esky, plates/dishes/mugs/cutlery for 2 or 5, pots and pans, plus an outside table and chairs for eating al fresco in the European sunshine.

 Yes!
-Generally you'll need a Multi seater, a Safari camper or a mini camper if you're traveling with a child - unless it's just one adult and one child then the 2 seater is perfect.
+Generally you'll need a Fantastic 5 camper if you're traveling with a child - unless it's just one adult and one child then the 2 seater is perfect.
 The 2 seater has 2 three point seatbelts in it so a baby/child seat can be anchored here.

-The Multi seater, Safari and Mini camper have 5 seats total.
+The Fantastic 5's have 5 seats total.
 The front has 2 seats and the back has 3 seats.
 The front 2 seats have 3 point seatbelts in them and the back 3 seats include 2 seats with 3 point seatbelts and 1 seat with a lap belt.
 So there are plenty of opportunities to secure a baby or child seat wherever you choose!

 We don't currently have baby/child seats for hire, you will need to bring your own.